 Phosphate-containing compounds such as oral sodium phosphate are used to improve food properties such as nutritional value and improve cooking.
 This phosphate compound is used in packaged foods such as pasta.
 It is also used as an emulsifier in some cheeses, in addition to traces of this product can be found in meat products, jellies, dry milk, sauces, and so on.
 In fish and seafood, disodium hydrogen phosphate is sometimes used to retain moisture.

-Eye Contact: In case of contact with eyes, immediately flush the eyes with plenty of water.
+- Eye Contact: In case of contact with the eyes, immediately flush the eyes with plenty of water.

 Packing and Storage: